ogm710811/example-angular-event-emitter/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.

+This project shows and example where the child component exposes an EventEmitter property with which it emits events when something happens.
+The parent binds to that event property and reacts to those events.
+The child's EventEmitter property is an output property, typically adorned with an @Output decoration.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.